-For many bills you can record them in your calendar just once and schedule them as a recurring bill.
+For many bills, you can record them in your calendar just once and schedule them as a recurring bill.
 You can also record the bill amount in the title for quick reference.
 Depending on what calendar you use, you may also be able to attach the PDF file to your calendar task or event.
-I use Sunbird and it can currently only attach webpages.

 The process of recording your bills in an electronic calendar is useful even if you don’t normally use one because you can also record receipt details (below).
 Of course, you can use a paper calendar and write the details onto that instead, but an electronic calendar is quicker especially if you’re on the computer paying your bills anyway.